maggie-x/maggie-xu-dev/src/about-me.md

 The applications are limitless, and supercharges the world to be more efficient, live more optimally, become smarter collectively.

-## Outside of work
+### Outside of work

 When I'm not in front of the computer, I enjoy my time exploring various non-tech related things.

-Just as with the concept of _yin_ and _yang_, I balance my technical side by exploring my creative side through street dance culture.
+I balance my technical side by exploring my creative side through street dance culture, design, and music.

+### Let's get in touch!

+Find me on [LinkedIn](https://www.linkedin.com/in/maggiemxu/) or email me at [maggiemxu11@gmail.com](mailto:maggiemxu11@gmail.com).